Quotients of buildings by groups acting freely on chambers: Preliminaries

-A \textbf{trivial} gallery is a gallery $\gb$ with $|\gb|=0$, in which case $\gb_S$ is empty.
-A \textbf{cycle} is a gallery $\gb$ with $\iota(\gb)=\tau(\gb)$.
-A \textbf{minimal gallery} is a gallery $\gb$ whose length is minimal amongst all the galleries from $\iota(\gb)$ to $\tau(\gb)$.
-The \textbf{sequence of edges of} $\gb$ is the sequence of edges,
+A \emph{trivial} gallery is a gallery $\gb$ with $|\gb|=0$, in which case $\gb_S$ is empty.
+A \emph{cycle} is a gallery $\gb$ with $\iota(\gb)=\tau(\gb)$.
+A \emph{minimal gallery} is a gallery $\gb$ whose length is minimal amongst all the galleries from $\iota(\gb)$ to $\tau(\gb)$.
+The \emph{sequence of edges of} $\gb$ is the sequence of edges

-Conversely, a finite sequence of edges of $\cW$ determines a gallery.
-A \textbf{subgallery} of a gallery $\gb$ is a gallery in whose sequence of edges is a consecutive subsequence of the sequence of edges of $\gb$.
+Conversely, a finite sequence of adjacent edges of $\cW$ determines a gallery.
+A \emph{subgallery} of $\gb$ is a gallery whose sequence of edges is a consecutive subsequence of the sequence of edges of $\gb$.
 Let $\gb$ and $\gb'$ be galleries in $\cW$ such that $\tau(\gb)=\iota(\gb')$.
-The \textbf{concatenation} $\gb \gb'$ of $\gb$ with $\gb'$ is the gallery whose sequence of edges is the sequence of edges of $\gb$ followed by the sequence of edges of $\gb'$.
+The \emph{concatenation} $\gb \gb'$ of $\gb$ with $\gb'$ is the gallery whose sequence of edges is the sequence of edges of $\gb$ followed by the sequence of edges of $\gb'$.